 '''

-parse_start_url (response)
+parse_start_url(response, kwargs)

 '''

-This method is called for the start_urls responses.
+This method is called for each response produced for the URLs in the spider's start_urls attribute.
 It allows to parse the initial responses and must return either an item object, a Request object, or an iterable containing any of them.